Updated: January 11, 2025

 Shifting security left, to the software development life cycle (SDLC), can be done by leveraging the DevSecOps approach.
 To hone your security level without sacrificing deployment speed, we advise you to bank on:

 Adopting a security-first mindset goes beyond integrating DevOps practices right from the start of product development.
-It’s also about raising security awareness among employees outside security teams.
+It’s also about raising security consciousness and regular security awareness training among employees outside security teams.
+You can minimize the likelihood of data breaches, sensitive data exposure, and other security incidents by educating your staff on malware, phishing, social engineering attacks, etc.

-48% of US software and IT companies allow their staff to work fully remotely, and 51% of respondents offer hybrid arrangements.
-SaaS vendors are no exception, so they have to monitor employees’ devices and guard their organization’s data with a comprehensive BYOD (bring your own device) policy.
+Strengthening an organization’s overall security posture is especially crucial if you follow the work-from-home trend adopted by 67% of software companies worldwide and allow your staff to work fully or mostly remotely.
+Software as a service vendors have to monitor employees’ devices and guard their organization’s data with a comprehensive BYOD (bring your own device) policy as part of their SaaS security requirements.
 For instance, to perfect SaaS data security within the company, the following can be done:

 Hone your SaaS risk management with our support